We're All Alone: Other notable versions

-The Walker Brothers – one of Scaggs' formative influences – cut "We're All Alone" for their Lines album; the track had an October 1976 single release in the UK where the Frankie Valli version had a single release that July; the Walker Brothers' version did reach number 22 in the Netherlands in August 1977 a month before the Rita Coolidge version reached the Dutch charts.
+The Walker Brothers – one of Scaggs' formative influences – cut "We're All Alone" for their Lines album; the track had an October 1976 single release in the UK where the Frankie Valli version had a single release that July; the Walker Brothers' version reached number 22 in the Netherlands in August 1977 a month before the Rita Coolidge version reached the Dutch charts.

-In March 1977, the version by the Three Degrees – recorded for the album Standing Up For Love – was a UK single release meaning that the Rita Coolidge version of "We're All Alone" which reached UK number 6 that summer was the fourth UK single release to feature the song as an A-side.
-That same month, C&W singer LaCosta had a single release of "We're All Alone" in the US (number 75 C&W) and the UK where the track was the B-side of a remake of "I Second That Emotion".
-Also in 1977, Jazz pianist Bob James released an instrumental version on his Heads album.
+In March 1977, the version by the Three Degrees – recorded for the album Standing Up for Love – was a UK single release meaning that the Rita Coolidge version of "We're All Alone" which reached UK number 6 that summer was the fourth UK single release to feature the song as an A-side.
+That same month, country singer LaCosta had a single release of "We're All Alone" in the US (number 75 C&W) and the UK where the track was the B-side of a remake of "I Second That Emotion".
+Also in 1977, jazz pianist Bob James released an instrumental version on his album Heads.

-Masayoshi Takanaka, a notable Japanese Jazz Fusion musician, recorded an instrumental version of "We're All Alone" in the 1978 album On Guitar.
+Masayoshi Takanaka, a notable Japanese jazz fusion musician, recorded an instrumental version of "We're All Alone" on the 1978 album On Guitar.

-Gilberto Santa Rosa interpreted the same melody of the song in a free version titled Impaciencia on his album Punto de Vista in 1990.
+Gilberto Santa Rosa interpreted the same melody of the song in a free version titled "Impaciencia" on his album Punto de Vista in 1990.